How To Treat Facial Hair Loss

 How Does PRP Work?

 The treatment takes place in several stages.
-First a blood sample is taken from the patient and run through a centrifuge to separate the red blood cells from the platelets.
+First, a blood sample is taken from the patient and run through a centrifuge to separate the red blood cells from the platelets.
 The practitioner then numbs the affected area and injects the platelets with a syringe in order to stimulate the follicles into growing hair once again.
-The procedure is well tolerated by most patients and requires minimal anaesthesia.
-There is no down time and patients undergo treatment several times to achieve the desired final result.
+The procedure is well tolerated by most patients and requires minimal anesthesia.
+There is no downtime and patients undergo treatment several times to achieve the desired final result.

 How Do Hair Transplants Work?